KORLA2/Kubernetes/components/Ingress.md

 But to access the domain name in browser we have to manage the local domains , in /etc/hosts file map the domain name to the node ip.

 Path type is required in ingress rules manifest file.
+Pathtypes can be
+1. prefix
+2. exact
+Prefix is path must be prefix of the requested path.
+### /api/bar is prefix of /api/bar/foo or /api/bar/ but not with /api/barfoo
+Exact is requested path must match to path in the manifest file.

 ### Example